Air Force Intercepts Russian Bombers Near Alaska Again

 — Lucas Tomlinson (@LucasFoxNews) September 12, 2018

 Such events are common, The Hill states, and the U.S. military does not see them as a threat to national sovereignty or interests.
-The American jets shadowed the Russian aircraft for approximately 40 minutes, according to NBC News, but the foreign aircraft never officially entered American air space, remaining instead in the U.S. Air Defense Identification Zone (ADIZ.)
+The American jets shadowed the Russian aircraft for approximately 40 minutes, according to NBC News, but the foreign aircraft never officially entered American airspace, remaining instead in the U.S. Air Defense Identification Zone (ADIZ).

-The ADIZ was created by the United States after World War II as a watch zone, and extends approximately 200 miles into the ocean in what is technically international airspace.
+The ADIZ was created by the United States after World War II as a watch zone and extends approximately 200 miles into the ocean in what is technically international airspace.
 Because the ADIZ was created unilaterally by the United States, it is not binding internationally, and there are no consequences for foreign aircraft operating within it as long as they identify themselves and share their flight path.
 Other countries have created similar non-binding buffer zones in their airspace.

-NORAD (North American Aerospace Defense Command) in Colorado Springs, Colorado issued the notice that Tuesday’s event had taken place, and issued the following statement to NBC News.
+NORAD (North American Aerospace Defense Command) in Colorado Springs, Colorado, issued the notice that Tuesday’s event had taken place, and issued the following statement to NBC News.

 NBC News points out that it’s not uncommon for these events to occur, and Russian aircraft have been accused several times of violating the airspace of America’s NATO allies and flying dangerously close to U.S. ships and aircraft in the Black Sea.